9 Cool Ways to Turn Your Chevy Suburban into a Camper

 On the roof, there is a roof rack in which he keeps some gear and a water tank, which also acts as a solar shower.
 Next to it, he fitted a DIY side-awning and solar panels.
 At the back, Noel installed a hitch cargo carrier to help him carry more equipment.
 Inside, he built a bed and some shelves to go to the side of it.
 The conversion took him 8 months to complete but the SUV can now take him anywhere.

-6) Kim’s no-build Suburban
+6) Kim’s No Build Suburban

 Tristan of SUV RVing met Kim in Idaho.
 She converted her 2000 Chevy Suburban into a camper van without fixing anything in place or using any tools.
 This rig is quite interesting.